scijava/jgo/README.md

 If version is omitted, then RELEASE is used.
 If mainClass is omitted, it is auto-detected.
-You can also write a partial mainClass and it will be auto-completed.
+You can also write part of a class beginning with an @ sign, and it will be auto-completed.
 ```

 ### Examples